opendataformat/Specification/Profile/README.md

 The function of the `var` node is to hold multiple pieces of information describing a variable at different hierarchical levels.
-Since a dataset without variables is not a dataset by definition, it makes sense that the `var` node is a mandatory element of the External Open Data Format metadata specification.
+Since a dataset without variables is not a dataset by definition, it makes sense that the `var` node is a mandatory element of the Open Data Format metadata specification.

 |     | element.label | element.description                                                                            | external\_xml           | xml\_classification |
 |:----|:--------------|:-----------------------------------------------------------------------------------------------|:------------------------|:--------------------|
 | 19  | variable      | This element describes all of the features of a single variable in a social science data file. | //codeBook/dataDscr/var | mandatory           |

-Table 1: Example for an mandatory constraint within the External\_OpenDF Profile.
+Table 1: Example for an mandatory constraint within the ODF Profile.

 ``` xml
     <pr:Used xpath="/codeBook/dataDscr/var" isRequired="true">